Disservin/fastchess/README.md

 ### Example usage

-Here's an example of how to use fastchess:
+Here's an example of how to use Fastchess:

 ```bash
 fastchess.exe -engine cmd=Engine1.exe name=Engine1 -engine cmd=Engine2.exe